Education Research Current About VU Amsterdam NL

 Meike Bartels

-Meike Bartels is Professor in Genetics and Wellbeing at the department of Biological Psychology and the Director of the research Master Genes in Behaviour and Health.
+Meike Bartels is Professor in Genetics and Wellbeing at the department of Biological Psychology.
 Instead of wondering why people are ill and invest largely in unraveling the risk factors, she wonders why so many people are protected or resilient.
 Why do many individuals stay healthy and happy even when faced with severe adversity?
 What are the protective factors?
 And finally, why are most people happy most of the time?
-Within her line of research, she wants to contribute to finding answer to these societally highly relevant questions by applying an interdisciplinary focus on genetics, environment, and its complex interplay.
+Within her line of research, she wants to contribute to finding answers to these societally highly relevant questions by applying an interdisciplinary focus on genetics, environment, and its complex interplay.
 Her strong interest in individual differences is also reflected in the course Personalised Medicine and Health, that she coordinates in the research Master.
-In this course the past, present, and future of personalized medicine is discussed in detail to give the students more insight into the challenging, complex, but bright future of medicine with all the knowledge that is created based on behavioural and molecular genetic studies.
-The Master Genes in Behaviour and Health is headed by Meike Bartels.
-She also supervises the internship in the 2nd Masters year.
+In this course the past, present, and future of personalised medicine is discussed in detail to give the students more insight into the challenging, complex, but bright future of medicine with all the knowledge that is created based on behavioural and molecular genetic studies.

 Portrait picture of Meike Bartels, she